 This course for pharmacy students requires them to integrate knowledge, concepts and skills derived from previous and concurrent undergraduate study and apply them to a range of simulated patient case scenarios and practical exercises that require critical thinking and problem solving skills.

-The course will incorporate current and future trends in health, illness and wellness in exploring concepts of Public Health and Health Promotion.
 The cases will also discuss issues surrounding the management of clients from diverse backgrounds, including Aboriginal and Torres Strait Islander people.

 Specific conditions covered in this course include cardiovascular, renal, gastroenterology, dermatology and infectious disease.